 | Setup time | Weeks (enterprise implementation) | Minutes (self-serve) |

-| Pricing (approx.) | ~$588/contributor/year (~$49/mo) | Transparent per-developer pricing |
+| Pricing (approx.) | ~$588/contributor/year (~$49/mo) | Free tier, Pro from $149/mo |

 | Learning curve | Steep (UX complexity reported) | Shallow (GitHub-native concepts) |

-These aren't competing products—they're solving different problems for different audiences.
+These aren't competing products; they're solving different problems for different audiences.
 Choosing between them should be about fit, not feature counts.

 What Jellyfish Does Well